tudelft-cda-lab/tudelft-cda-lab.github.io/_blogposts/2020-12-28-temporal-heatmaps.md

 title: Temporal Heatmaps for Visualizing Sequential Features
 author: Azqa Nadeem
 feature_image: "https://picsum.photos/2560/600?image=872"
+excerpt: In this article, we introduce the notion of _Temporal Heatmaps_ as a solution to visualize sequential data.
 ---

 In this article, we introduce the notion of _Temporal Heatmaps_ as a solution to visualize sequential data.